fzzyhmstrs/structurized-reborn/README.md

 <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-MIT-brightgreen.svg"></a>
 </p>

-### THIS IS A REWORK OF DRAYLAR'S STRUCTURIZED.
+### THIS IS A REWORK OF DRAYLAR'S *STRUCTURIZED*.
 See the original here: https://github.com/omega-mc/structurized/tree/1.18

-Structurized Reborn is a simple library that helps with the addition of custom village structures.
+*Structurized Reborn* is a simple library that helps with the addition of custom village structures.

 ### Jigsaw Modification
 Structurized provides a registry that allows you to add custom structures to `StructurePool`s in jigsaws such as villages.
 Say we wanted to add `village/plains/houses/plains_small_house_1` to the desert house pool.
 Simply register the new structure to the desired pool and give it a weight and some optional modifiers.
 Call these `register` methods in the same place you would call any other server-focused registry event (registering items or blocks, for example)